Muster (livestock): Roundups in the Western US

 The skills required to round up and drive cattle became formalized in the sports of rodeo, cutting, reining, team penning and related competitive events.
 The term "roundup" is used in the title of many rodeos, notably the longstanding Pendleton Round-Up, held annually in the state of Oregon.

+In popular culture

+Circa 1957, Slim Dusty recorded the Wave Jackson composition "Once When I Was Mustering" as the B-side to "A Pub with No Beer".